naikel/DOSVault/README.md

    * **Touch Double Press**: Right Mouse Click
 * If your game uses a mouse and is being erratically press  **Left Analog Trigger** + **Y** to capture the mouse.

+## Limitations
+Compared to eXoDOS that uses LaunchBox, this project only does a tiny amount of what eXoDOS is capable. eXoDOS is a huge catalog that not only includes the games, but the user manuals, art, magazines, etc. Also eXoDOS support several emulators, including SCUMMVM, and different versions of DOSBox.

+DOSVault will launch every game using DOSBox-X at this time (but all of them should work!).

-## Bugs & Limitations
+## Bugs
 * If you connect the Steam Deck to an external monitor, the native mouse can only reach 1280x800.
 This is a bug in the game mode of the Steam Deck.
-This will cause problems in the DOSBox-X Configuration Tool window, where you won't be able to reach some buttons.
+This will cause problems in the DOSBox-X Configuration Tool and the Button Mapper windows, where you won't be able to reach some buttons.
 Some workarounds are:
-   * Perform your configuration using the native Steam Deck screen, and then connect it to an external screen when you want to play a game.
+   * Perform your configuration using the native Steam Deck screen, and then connect it to an external screen when you are ready to play a game.
    * Map the "Toggle Fullscreen" action to a button and play the game in fullscreen.
-This will play the game at 1280x800 and you won't notice the difference.
+This will play the game at 1280x800 and hopefully you won't notice the difference.
 You can clearly notice the difference in the DOS prompt.
 *  If your screen is flashing for whatever reason, press **Left Analog Trigger** + **Y** to re-capture the mouse, it usually fixes everything (it's a DOSBox-X bug).

+## Building
+If you want to build DOSVault yourself, you will need to install these packages:

+ - git
+ - flatpak
+ - flatpak-builder

+Clone this repository using _git clone_, and then just issue the command:

+    ./build.sh [build-dir]

+The _build-dir_ parameter is optional and points to a directory for the build.
+If you don't include it, the build directory will be:

+    $HOME/DOSVault-build

+At the end of the build process you will have a *com.yappari.DOSVault.flatpak* file in the build directory.

+## Patches
+Both Pegasus and DOSBox-X have been patched to look/work better on a Steam Deck.
+Patches included are:
+* **Pegasus**
+   * Ability to run commands inside the same flatpak (this allows the emulator to be executed).
+* **DOSBox-X**
+   * Simple notifications were implemented (so the user knows when he changes slots and saves to/loads from them).
+   * Changed Button Mapper resolution from 640x480 to 1280x800 (because it was too tiny on the Deck).